On The Zariski Topology Of Automorphism Groups Of Affine Spaces And Algebras: Introduction and main results

-Comparing the two morphisms $\phi$ and $\varphi$ defined by two different ultra-filters, we get element $\phi\varphi^{-1}$ of $\Aut_{\Ind}(\Aut(W_n))$, (i.e. an automorphism preserving the structure of infinite dimensional algebraic group).
-Describing this group would provide the solution of this question.
+Comparing the two morphisms $\phi$ and $\varphi$ defined using two different free ultrafilters, we obtain a "loop" element $\phi\varphi^{-1}$ of $\Aut_{\Ind}(\Aut(W_n))$, (i.e. an automorphism which preserves the structure of infinite dimensional algebraic group).
+Describing this group would provide a solution to this question.

+Some progress toward resolution of the B-KKC independence problem has been made recently in \cite{KBE1, KBE2}, although the general unconditional case is still open.